forem/forem/docs/installation/windows.md

 ### Installing rbenv

-`rbenv` is a version manager for Ruby applications which allows one to garuntee that the Ruby version in development environment matches production.
+`rbenv` is a version manager for Ruby applications which allows one to guarantee that the Ruby version in development environment matches production.
 First, install Ruby language dependencies before installing `rbenv`: